 How Might We?

-How might we align interests within the live music industry by understanding the core artist-audience relationship?
+How might we align business goals within the live music industry by understanding the core artist-audience relationship?

 Lüm is a service that allows for unique emotional moments in a live performance to be captured and analysed for artists and businesses involved in the music industry to understand the core values of a live music performance.